 In June 1810 the Neston premises and practice of the late Mr Spencer Thompson, surgeon, was advertised in the Chester Courant (Mr Hutchinson, husband of Ann Hutchinson was named as the person to contact for further details).

 When John Cliffe died in the following year, at the early age of 35, he was living in Tarporley.
-John Cliffe died on 7th May, 1824 and was buried at Bunbury on 11th May 1824.
-An obituary appeared in the Chester Courant in following week.
+He died on 7th May, 1824 and was buried at Bunbury on 11th May 1824.
+An obituary appeared in the Chester Courant in the following week.